 Since our inception in 2015, we have incurred significant operating losses.
-Our net losses were \$21.1 million, \$0.3 million, \$59.7 million, and \$7.9 million for the years ended December 31, 2019 and 2018 and for the six months ended June 30, 2020 and 2019, respectively.
-Our accumulated deficit was \$86.4 million as of June 30, 2020.
+Our net losses were \$19.4 million, \$91.4 million and \$21.1 million for the three months ended March 31, 2021 and the years ended December 31, 2020 and 2019, respectively.
+Our accumulated deficit was \$137.4 million as of March 31, 2021.
 We expect to continue to incur increasing operating losses for the foreseeable future as we continue to develop our product candidates.
 In addition, we anticipate that our expenses will increase substantially if, and as, we:

-- initiate clinical development of NKX101; - advance additional product candidates to clinical trials, including NKX019; - develop our current product candidates for additional disease indications; - seek to discover and develop additional product candidates; - establish and validate our own clinical- and commercial-scale current good manufacturing practices, or cGMP, facilities; - submit a biologics license application, or BLA, or marketing authorization application, or MAA, for NKX101 and/or NKX019 and/or seek marketing approvals for any of our other product candidates that successfully complete clinical trials; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies;

-- incur additional costs associated with operating as a public company; and - increase our employee headcount and related expenses to support these activities.
+- continue the clinical development of NKX101; - advance additional product candidates to clinical trials, including NKX019; - develop our current product candidates for additional disease indications; - seek to discover and develop additional product candidates; - establish and qualify our own clinical- and commercial-scale current good manufacturing practices, or cGMP, facilities; - submit a BLA, or marketing authorization application, or MAA, for NKX101 and/or NKX019 and/or seek marketing approvals for any of our other product candidates that successfully complete clinical trials; - seek regulatory approval of our product candidates in various jurisdictions for commercial sale; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - incur additional costs associated with operating as a public company; - increase our employee headcount and related expenses to support these activities; and - develop or secure marketing, sales and distribution capabilities, either internally or with third parties, to support commercialization.